funlennysub/UpgradeSolver/README.md

 # UpgradeSolver

+## Usage
+- Open any gear screen
+- Select upgrades with `N` for solving
+- Press solve

 ## TODO:
 - [x] Support stackable and hollow upgrades
 - [x] Check for level requirement to enable rotations